kannanjayachandran/Full-Stack-Data-Science/02. DSA-I/1_Arrays/Readme.md

 1. Find the minimum and maximum element in an array
 2. Reverse an array
-3. Find all sub-array of an array
+3. Remove Duplicates
+4. Remove Duplicates from Sorted Array
+5. Concatenation of Array
+6. Second largest element in an array
-4. Rotate an array by k times in the right direction
+7. Rotate an array by k times in the right direction
-5. Rotate an array by k times in the left direction
+8. Rotate an array by k times in the left direction
-6. Left rotate an array by 1 element
+9. Left rotate an array by 1 element
-7. Find leaders in an array
-8. Find the length of the smallest sub-array containing the min and max element
-9. Sum in range of queries
-10. Equilibrium index of an array | Middle index of an array | Pivot index of an array
+10. Move all zeros to the end of the array
+11. Union of two sorted arrays
+12 Intersection of two sorted arrays
-11. Find all equilibrium indices in an array
+13. Find all unique elements in an array
-12. Count good pairs
-13. Count the number of leaders in the array
-14. Move all zeros to the end of the array
+14. Find whether the inverse of the array is mirror inverse or not
 15. Find all non-min-max elements in an array
-16. Find all unique elements in an array
-17. Find whether the inverse of the array is mirror inverse or not
-18. Two sum problem

 ### Set 2

+1. Find all sub-array of an array
+2. Find leaders in an array
+3. Find the length of the smallest sub-array containing the min and max element
+4. Sum in range of queries
+5. Equilibrium index of an array | Middle index of an array | Pivot index of an array
+6. Find all equilibrium indices in an array
+7. Count good pairs
+8. Count the number of leaders in the array
+9. Two sum problem

+## Set 3

 1. Find the sum of each row in a matrix
 2. Find the sum of each column in a matrix